 Alana Prosper

-Watch for their tired or bored cues… the moment they start to resist, give them a break.
+Watch for any sign of them getting tired or bored⌠the moment they start to resist, give them a break.
 Send mum or dad off to spend quality time with them and take turns getting photos with each parent and the newborn.

 At this time you could also sneak in to photograph the moments between the toddler and their parents.